CatherineRodriquez04/TicTacToe/README.md

 - AI Against AI: Watch two AI players compete against each other.

 ## Instructions
+Setup:
+- Clone the respository to your own IDE that supports python.

+Game:
+- The objective is to place three marks (either ‘X’ or ‘O’) in a horizontal, vertical, or diagonal row on a 3x3 grid.
+- Two Player: Each opponent takes a turn placing their symbol
-When playing against the AI, enter your move position when prompted.
+- Against AI: Enter your move position when prompted.
+The AI's turn will follow after and display.
-When watching AI against AI, sit back and enjoy the game!
+- AI vs. AI: Choose the starting position for each AI, then sit back and enjoy the game!

 ## Credits
 This game was created by Catherine Rodriquez & Shalvi Dalal.